aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 This project demonstrates a realistic L1 Support workflow.
 I created a PowerShell script to collect basic support information, tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.

+new:
+This project demonstrates a 1st Level Support automation workflow.
+I created a PowerShell script that collects support-relevant system metadata such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.

+The script generates a standardized text report that can support the first information-gathering step during a support request and reduce manual back-and-forth with the end user.

 During local testing, I also explored packaging the script as an executable.
-After reviewing the security implications of unsigned `.exe` files, I chose to publish the readable PowerShell script as the main portfolio artifact.
+Because unsigned executables can trigger antivirus or SmartScreen warnings, I decided to publish the readable PowerShell script as the main public artifact.

-A professional PowerShell tool designed for IT support to instantly collect crucial system data and save time during triage.
-The script gathers information like computer name, IP address, disk space, and OS version, saving it to a file on the user's desktop.

 ---